osmosis-labs/osmosis/x/gamm/twap/README.md

 ## Store layout

 We maintain twap accumulation records for every AMM pool on Osmosis.

-Because Osmosis supports multi-asset pools, a complicating factor is that
+Because Osmosis supports multi-asset pools, a complicating factor is that we have to store a record for every asset pair in the pool.
+For every pool, at a given point in time, we make one twap record entry per unique pair of denoms in the pool.
+If a pool has `k` denoms, the number of unique pairs is `k * (k - 1) / 2`.

+Each twap record stores [(source)](https://github.com/osmosis-labs/osmosis/tree/main/proto/osmosis/gamm/twap):
+* last spot price of base asset A in terms of quote asset B
+* last spot price of base asset B in terms of quote asset A
+* Accumulation value of base asset A in terms of quote asset B
+* Accumulation value of base asset B in terms of quote asset A

+All TWAP records are indexed in state by the time of write.

+A new TWAP record is created in two situations:
+* When a pool is created
+* In the `EndBlock`, if the block contains any potentially price changing event for the pool.
+(Swap, LP, Exit)

+When a pool is created, records are created with the current spot price of the pool.

+During EndBlock, new records are created, with:
+* The accumulator's updated based upon the most recent prior accumulator's stored last spot price
+* The LastSpotPrice's equal to the EndBlock spot price.

+In the event that a pool is created, and has a swap in the same block, the record entries are over written with the end block price.

 ## Testing Methodology